noormuhammaddev/suno-music/README.md

 1. List of available music items
 2. Add/Create a new music item
 3. Edit or Delete the song item
-4. Fake API to manage Data
+4. Json Local server / Fake API to manage Data